RichGibson/vienna_guide/README.md

 'quintessential' european experience by Stephansdom, but there are also more intimate versions.

 - dritte man underground tour.

-'
--Donaukanal, walking, riding, grafitti walls. to the Huntertwasser incinirator.
+-Donaukanal, walking, riding, grafitti walls.

 -Ringstrasse, 1 and 2 versus the 'official' tour.
 Discussion of the buildings as Historiche (sp) recreation.